chr15m/hermione-sampler/README.md

 ![Hermione spells sample player](./hermione-sample-player.png)

+Press the buttons and a different sample is played for each button.

 A project I built with my daughter so she can cast Hermione spells.

 ### Inventory of parts